INN/docs/how-to-work-with-us/consulting.md

 We will continue, for the foreseeable future, to cover hosting costs for members using our Largo WordPress platform and will continue our work to improve the platform itself as well as help members where possible with migration, on-boarding and basic customization.

-The reason we're starting to do paid work is that we now have a lot of requests that are very specific to one particular member that we don't believe would necessarily benefit others in the network.
+The reason we're starting to do paid work is that we now have a lot of requests that are very specific to particular members, which we don't believe would necessarily benefit others in the network.

 Our team is focused on tackling problems we believe can best be solved at a network level and given our size and funding level we will never be a complete replacement for investment in technology at the member level.

-We also hope that by reducing duplication of effort, building common platforms and tools, etc. we free up resources that members can (and should!) re-invest in technology at their organization to best serve their audience, try new things and innovate further faster.
+We also hope that by reducing duplication of effort, building common platforms and tools, etc., we free up resources that members can (and should!) re-invest in technology at their organization to best serve their audience, try new things and innovate further.

 **Why should we pay you instead of a local freelancer/agency?**